Textadept 12.6 Manual

 Macros

-Macros allow you to quickly record a series of edits and play them back without having to write a custom Lua script.
-The following key bindings apply for macros:
+Macros enable you to record a series of edits and play them back without having to write a custom Lua script:

 Tip: the previously recorded/loaded macro is always registered to 0 (zero), so if you accidentally recorded/loaded a macro without having registered/saved the previous one, you can reload and play it via Ctrl+Alt+R 0 on Windows and Linux/BSD, ^⌘R 0 on macOS, and M-R 0 in the terminal version.